SysKitTeam/docs-point/common-tasks/permissions-review.md

 ## My Tasks

 On the Home screen, you can notice the **My Tasks** tile and a notification bubble displaying the number of tasks you need to address.
 It is set to one because a single permissions review task was created by SysKit Point and assigned to you.
-The **persona** button shows the same notification bubble.
-To view your tasks, click the **My Tasks tile** on the Home screen, or the **My Tasks section** in the persona drop-down menu.
+The **user profile** button shows the same notification bubble.
+To view your tasks, click the **My Tasks tile** on the Home screen, or the **My Tasks section** in the user profile menu.

 ![My Tasks tile](../.gitbook/assets/permissions-review_my-tasks-tile.png)